romenrg/evergreen-skills-developers/README.md

 ### Field-specific technical knowledge

-If for a particular case an engineer has to focus on a specific field or area, such as front-end, back-end, architecture, infrastructure or security; there are also cross-framework concepts and principles that you can rely on, for each case.
+If for a particular reason an engineer has to focus on a specific field or area, such as front-end, back-end, architecture, infrastructure or security; besides the general technical knowledge listed above, there are also cross-framework concepts and principles that we can rely on for each case.

 #### Front-end development